Blonde Ice: Plot

-Claire hatches a plan; she heads to an airfield where she finds a pilot, Blackie Talon, who is willing to fly her immediately to San Francisco and back.
-She pays him extra to buy his silence.

-The next morning Claire phones Les and tells him Carl has flown to New York on business and she is planning to return to San Francisco where she'll spend the rest of her honeymoon time with him.
-She asks Les to arrange a flight for her and to pick her up at the airport.
-After the pick-up Claire asks him to drive to Carl's mansion so she can get some clothes.

-Upon arriving, Les makes a gruesome discovery - Carl's dead body in an easy chair, a gun on the carpet.
-It looks like suicide.
+Claire hatches a plan.
+Pilot Blackie Talon is willing to fly her immediately to San Francisco and back.
+The next morning Claire asks Les to buy her an airline ticket and meet her at the airport.
+Claire asks him to drive to Carl's mansion so she can get some clothes.
+Upon arriving, Les discovers Carl's dead body in an easy chair, and a gun on the carpet.
 Les phones the police, although Claire seems unfazed.
-The two are questioned at the police station.
-The police think Carl's death could not have been suicide as there are no fingerprints on the gun, nor powder burns on his hands or clothes.
-They suspect Claire, but she has a strong alibi; she states that she was in Los Angeles at the time of the murder and has the plane ticket and Les to back her up.
+The police suspect Claire but she has a strong alibi: she was in Los Angeles at the time of the murder, and has the plane ticket and Les to back her up.

-Les and Claire rekindle their romance, as if her whirlwind marriage and the subsequent death of Carl Henneman had never taken place.
-One night while out to dinner Claire spots Stanley Mason, an attorney who is currently running for congress.
-She asks Les about him and brings up the idea of his handling Carl's estate.
-She arranges an introduction and tells Mason that she could use a good lawyer to handle her late husband's estate.
-He decides to help her and in no time the pair become lovers.
+Les and Claire rekindle their romance.
+Claire wants Stanley Mason, an attorney running for Congress, to handle Carl's estate, and Stanley becomes her latest lover.

-Les finds himself once again losing Claire to another man.
-At the same time the police are coming down hard on him, as he is their prime suspect.
-Les realises there are too many holes in the scenario of Carl's "suicide" and confronts Claire, telling her, "You're not a normal woman.
+The police are leaning on Les as their prime suspect.
+Les realizes there are too many holes in the scenario of Carl's "suicide" and confronts Claire, telling her, "You're not a normal woman.
 You're not warm.
 You're cold, like ice.
-Yeah, like ice - blonde ice."
+Yeah, like ice-- blonde ice."

-After Claire has thrown Les out Blackie arrives, demanding $50,000 for his silence.
+Claire throws Les out and then pilot Blackie arrives, demanding $50,000 for his silence.
 He takes her necklace as a first installment.
-The next evening, Claire and Stanley are joined at dinner by psychologist Dr. Kippinger, who openly comments on the manipulative aspect of her nature.

-With the police having closed Carl's murder case, due to insufficient evidence, Claire is able to relax somewhat.
-But then Blackie phones, demanding money.
-Claire drives to meet him but shoots him as he gets out of the car.
+The next evening, Claire and Stanley are joined at dinner by psychologist Dr. Kippinger, who comments on her manipulative nature.
+The police close Carl's murder case due to insufficient evidence, but Blackie keeps demanding money.
+Claire offhandedly shoots him.